miaowmiaow/fragmject/README.EN.md

 In summary, if you're looking for a well structured codebase to learn from then look no further than Fragmject!

 ## Development Environment
-To get the best possible experience when running this project, please use the latest version of Android Studio.
+In order for you to run this project normally, please use the latest version of Android Studio.
 You can download it at the following address:
 [Download Android Studio | Android Developer](https://developer.android.google.cn/studio?hl=zh-cn#downloads/)

 ## Pre knowledge